 Spasticity and contractures

-Muscle stiffness characterize spasticity.
+Muscle stiffness characterizes spasticity.
 It is what to expect after a stroke.
 It occurs when a stroke creates a lack of signals between the brain and the body.
 When spasticity is severe, it can cause contractures.
 So the joints become extremely stiff.

 Doctors call this condition – hemineglect.
 The patient may have difficulty perceiving the objects around them as a whole.
 They may only eat half (left or right) of the contents of their plate.
 This is because they cannot see that the other half has food on it as well.